On the Nature of the Girls’ Fate

 “Liar,” Anti hissed, and he flicked her naked backside with a birch in their mother’s style.

 Eiri leapt up in pain and surprise at the same time.
-Anti did not wait for her response; he dropped the switch and darted away before his sister could turn around.
+Anti did not wait for her response; he dropped the switch and darted away before his sister could turn round.

 “And don’t forget to bring a basket!” he mimicked Ludmila, sticking his tongue out at her and hiding behind the stove.